Holiday rentals in Cheddar

 The village’s colourful cottages and Cheddar Yeo, the scenic river that runs through the town, also make Cheddar a charming place to visit.

-Top things to do in Cheddar
+What are the top things to do in Cheddar?

 Ebbor Gorge